MicrosoftDocs/EMDocs/EMDocs/MyBackupFiles/conditional-access-intune-configmgr-exchange-online.md

 ms.suite: na
 ms.tgt_pltfrm: na
 ms.topic: article
-ms.assetid: 06921361-9475-46e6-9368-3cc44c84b22f
+ms.assetid: 5b021c5a-b7a4-4ea5-957d-d6f2cdc1812c
-author: craigcaseyMSFT
+author: karthikaraman
 ---
-# Deploy Exchange Online with Microsoft Intune and Configuration Manager
+# <a name="ExchangeOnline"></a>Deploy Exchange Online with Microsoft Intune and Configuration Manager
 Now that you've read through the [architecture guidance for protecting company email and documents](../Topic/architecture-guidance-for-protecting-company-email-and-documents.md), you are ready to proceed with deploying a solution.

 If you are already using System Center Configuration Manager and Exchange Online, you can incorporate Intune to manage email access and protect email data on mobile devices.
 The high-level process for implementing this solution is as follows: